eddie0329/NextServerLogger/README.md

 It's hard to debug when application is deployed and need some extra steps to see actual logged. <br />
 Now use NextServerLogger and see logs in browser. 🎉

-NextServerLogger is `next.js helper tool` that enable passing server logs, which define inside getServerSideProps, getStaticProps, or getInitialProps, to browser.
+NextServerLogger is `next.js helper tool` that enable passing server logs, which are defined inside getServerSideProps, getStaticProps, or getInitialProps, to browser.

 ## 🛠 Installation